-Byte write operations are supported by the CY7C1643KV18.
-A write operation is initiated as described in the section Write Operations on page 6.
+Byte write operations are supported by the CY7C1543KV18.
+A write operation is initiated as described in the Write Operations section.
 The bytes that are written are determined by $BWS_0$ and $BWS_1$ , which are sampled with each set of 18-bit data words.
 Asserting the appropriate Byte Write Select input during the data portion of a write latches the data being presented and writes it into the device.
 Deasserting the Byte Write Select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
 This feature can be used to simplify read, modify, or write operations to a byte write operation.